-All close contacts receive a call from a Contact Tracing Centre to notify them that they are the close contact of a person with COVID-19.
-Asymptomatic close contacts are asked to restrict their movements for 14 days from the last date of contact with the person who has been diagnosed with COVID-19.
+All close contacts receive a call from a Contact Tracing Centre (CTC) to notify them that they are the close contact of a person with COVID-19.
+Asymptomatic close contacts are asked to restrict their movements for 14 days from the date of last contact with the person who has been diagnosed with COVID-19.
 Symptomatic close contacts are asked to self-isolate until they receive a 'not detected' test result, and 48 hours have passed since last symptoms.
 Thereafter, they will need to continue to restrict their movements until 14 days after last contact with the case.
-All close contacts will continue to receive Active Follow-Up (for more information, click here).
-All close contacts, regardless of whether they have symptoms or not, will now be referred for a test for coronavirus.
+All close contacts will continue to receive active follow-up text messages (for more information, see information sheet 4 of 6).
+All close contacts, regardless of whether they have symptoms or not, will be referred for a test for coronavirus.